Corporate ID (business cards, letterhead, etc.)

 - Department or facility (if necessary)

 - Official name of employing entity.
 The main question to ask when deciding which entity name should be used on the business card is, “Who is the employee employed by?”
 This is asked on the corporate ID order form and should be answered and approved by the faculty or staff member’s supervisor.
 This will ensure that the appropriate legal entity (employer) name is listed on the card.
 There could be potential legal ramifications if the correct employer is not identified.
-The employing entity will be one of only three possibilities:
+The employing entity will be one of only four possibilities:

 - UF Health Shands